particle-iot/docs/src/content/getting-started/cloud/logic.md

 A logic function can publish more than one event if desired, and is not limited to the once per second average that devices are.
 However if you are publishing events that devices are subscribed to, you should limit the size and number of events published to devices, as the device will drop events that it is unable to process.

+When publishing to a webhook, the data can exceed the normal 1024 bytes event size limit.
+When sending to a device, however, you must still limit the size of the event data.
+Events published by logic do not currently count against your data operations usage.

 ### Particle encoding API